undecaf/vue-barcode-scanner/README.md

   const formats = await BarcodeDetector.getSupportedFormats()
   ```

-  If this attribute is omitted then all available formats will be detected.
+  If this attribute is omitted then all supported formats will be detected.

 + <a name="mask-css">`mask-css`</a> (optional): the CSS class(es) for a `<div>` that overlays the source and defines
   a reduced scanning area.